rms11/screenShot/README.md

 # screenShot
-Shell Script to capture and crop screenshots for fast photo database
+Shell Script to capture and crop screenshots for fast photo database creation

 checkAndInstall and txtCreator functions are under repair.